Pryority/evmts-next/README.md

-# next-template
+# evmts-next

+## Next.js App Router + [EVMTs](https://github.com/evmts) + shadcn/ui

+EVMts makes solidity a first-class citizen in TypeScript via allowing you to import your solidity files directly into your typescript code.

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+### Built with next-template - A Next.js 13 template for building apps with Radix UI and Tailwind CSS.

 ## Usage